Buddhist ethics: Suicide and euthanasia

-Traditional Buddhism would hold Euthanasia, where one brings about the death of a suffering patient (whether or not they desire this) so as to prevent further pain, as a breach of the first precept.
+Traditional Buddhism would hold euthanasia, where one brings about the death of a suffering patient (whether or not they desire this) so as to prevent further pain, as a breach of the first precept.
 The argument that such a killing is an act of compassion because it prevents suffering is unacceptable to traditional Buddhist theology because it is seen to be deeply rooted in delusion.
-This is because the suffering being who was euthanized would just end up being reborn and having to suffer due to their karma (even though not all suffering is due to karma), and hence killing them does not help them escape suffering.
+This is because the suffering being who was euthanized would be reborn and having to suffer due to their karma (even though not all suffering is due to karma), and hence killing them does not help them escape suffering.
 The Abhidharma-kosa clearly states that the killing of one's sick and aged parents is an act of delusion.
 The act of killing someone in the process of death also ruins their chance to mindfully experience pain and learn to let go of the body, hence desire for euthanasia would be a form of aversion to physical pain and a craving for non-becoming.
 According to Kalu Rinpoche however, choosing to be removed from life support is karmically neutral.
 The choice not to receive medical treatment when one is terminally ill is then not seen as morally reprehensible, as long as it does not arise from a feeling of aversion to life.
 This would also apply to not resuscitating a terminal patient.

 However, there are exceptions to the injunction against suicide.
 Several Pali suttas contain stories where self-euthanizing is not seen as unethical by the Buddha, showing that the issue is more complex.
 These exceptions, such as the story of the monk Channa and that of the monk Vakkali, typically deal with advanced Buddhist practitioners.
 In these exceptional cases, both Channa and Vakkali are both said to be enlightened arhats and euthanized themselves in a calm and detached state of mind.

-In East-Asian and Tibetan Buddhism, the practice of Self-immolation developed.
+In East-Asian and Tibetan Buddhism, the practice of self-immolation developed.
 In China, the first recorded self-immolation was by the monk Fayu (d.
 396).
 According to James A. Benn, this tended to be much more common during times of social and political turmoil and Buddhist persecution.
 It was often interpreted in Buddhist terms as a practice of heroic renunciation.
-This practice was widely publicized during the Vietnam war and have also continued as a form of protest by Tibetans against the Chinese government.
+This practice was widely publicized during the Vietnam War and have also continued as a form of protest by Tibetans against the Chinese government.

 Capital punishment

-Buddhism places great emphasis on the sanctity of life and hence in theory forbids the death penalty.
-However, capital punishment has been used in most historically Buddhist states.
+Buddhism places great emphasis on the ethical precept against killing and therefore the death penalty would be a violation of Buddhist ethics.
 The first of the Five Precepts (Panca-sila) is to abstain from destruction of life.

 Chapter 10 of the Dhammapada states: